gtvj/gtvj.github.io/objectives-2020-Q3.md

 <div class="progress">
 <h3>Progress</h3>
 <ul>
-    <li>Completed the book "Guitar Theory: Straight Talking Music Theory for Guitarists".
+    <li>Completed the book <strong>"Guitar Theory: Straight Talking Music Theory for Guitarists"</strong>.
 Excellent book and I think I got a lot from it.
 One thing is clear though - as the author says: <q>It takes time; you won't learn this stuff quickly, so just enjoy the ride</q></li>
-    <li>Completed the book "Guitar Fretboard: Memorise the Fretboard in less than 24 hours".
+    <li>Completed the book <strong>"Guitar Fretboard: Memorise the Fretboard in less than 24 hours"</strong>.
 An OK book with some good tips.
 Provides some useful navigation/orientation tools - but over promises at bit.</li>
-    <li>Completed the book "Guitar Practice Guide: A Practice Guide for Guitarists and other Musicians".
+    <li>Completed the book <strong>"Guitar Practice Guide: A Practice Guide for Guitarists and other Musicians"</strong>.
 This is a short book (39 pages) with a lot of useful information in it.
 It's reminded me of things I'd forgotten and taught me a new thing or two. </li>
 </ul>
 </div>